Cost of LivingUpdated May 2026

 How does Casper compare to other west cities?

-Among western cities in our database, Casper ranks near the middle for rent prices.
+Among western cities in our database, Casper ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Laramie and Cheyenne.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Casper?